bluefroguk1/empire-dump/content/Wiki/Music/The Faculty Song.md

 When we learn, we're braver.
 When we learn, we're vigilant too.
 When we learn, we're ambitious.
-When we learn, we're prosperous.
+When we learn, we're Prosperous.
 When we learn, we're loyal and proud too.
 Verse 1
 This is our Academy,